LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumReadmeLong.md

 ## Controller Support

-To enable controller support open The Ultimate Dodge Mod MCM and Enable Controller support.
+To enable controller support, open The Ultimate Dodge Mod MCM and Enable Controller support.
 Set it to Sneak Style 2.

 ---